ljingchen/COVID19_Paper_Codes/README.md

-If you have any questions, please contact Jingchen Liang at jingchenl@smu.edu
+If you have any questions, please contact Jingchen Liang at jingchenl@smu.edu and Anthony Tanaydin at anaydin@smu.edu.